arkaprava181204/Pizza_Sales_Dashboard/README.md

 **SQL Validation:-**

-1.All KPIs and metrics are cross-verified using SQL queries in SSMS to ensure accuracy and data integrity SQL Query Document:- [SQL Queries](./SQL_Queries_in_SSMS.pdf).
+1.All KPIs and metrics are cross-verified using SQL queries in SSMS to ensure accuracy and data integrity.

+SQL Query Document:- [SQL Queries](./SQL_Queries_in_SSMS.pdf).

 **🛠 Tools & Technologies:-**